programminghistorian/ph-submissions/en/lessons/shiny-leaflet-newspaper-map-tutorial.md

 #### Create the reactive for the leaflet map

 First, create the reactive element.
 In this case it will be a special type of geographic dataset called a *simple features object*.
-This format has been covered in a previous R lesson: <https://programminghistorian.org/en/lessons/geospatial-data-analysis>.
+This format has been covered in a previous *Programming Historian* lesson, ['Using Geospatial Data to Inform Historical Research in R'](https://programminghistorian.org/en/lessons/geospatial-data-analysis).
 Whenever the user changes the variables in the date slider in any way, it'll run through a set of commands:

 -   Filter the title list to the relevant set of dates.